 After performing a good keyword research, you already have a good selection of terms at hand.
 So, what do you do with them?

-For example, in the case of the Rock Content video, the content essentially discusses Content Marketing.
-Therefore, the main keyword of this video is “content marketing” and it appears at the beginning of its title (in Portuguese).
+For example, in the case of this Rock Content video, the content essentially discusses Brand Building.
+Therefore, the main keyword of this video is “brand building” and it appears at the beginning of the title.

 In addition, a study by Briggsby analyzed the correlation between positioning of videos in the YouTube search results and possible platform ranking factors.